Doors Open Day

 Organised in Edinburgh by the Cockburn Association, Doors Open Day features free tours, activities, exhibitions and/or talks which bring the history or everyday use of a building to life.

-In 2012, the 22nd Doors Open Day, a programme of free lunchtime and evening talks have been introduced in the week running up to Doors Open Day.
+2014 will be the 24th Doors Open Day.
+There is also a programme of free lunchtime and evening talks in the week running up to Doors Open Day.

 Participating buildings and events vary from tours of the little Greek temple Burns Monument (restored as part of the Twelve Monuments Restoration Project) to going backstage at the newly renovated Assembly Rooms, the Traverse Theatre, Summerhall, Usher Hall, or Filmhouse.